The English Test of COMPASS

 How Important Is English COMPASS Test?

-Administered by many colleges and higher educational institutions in the US, the ACT COMPASS is a test that helps decide the best possible course for each aspiring student.
-The English COMPASS Test, a part of COMPASS testing, measures the students' writing abilities and reading skills and, thus, evaluates their college-readiness for entry-level courses where their ability and skills at using the language play an important part.
-In this article, learn more about the English COMPASS test sections.
+Many colleges and higher educational institutions in the US, administer the ACT COMPASS which is a test that helps to decide the best possible course for each aspiring student.
+The English section, a part of COMPASS testing, measures the students' writing abilities and reading skills and, thus, evaluates their college-readiness for entry-level courses where their ability and skills at using the language play an important part.
+In this article, you can learn more about this section.

 What Is the English COMPASS Test?

-A customizable package of various subject tests, the COMPASS is an evaluative test that helps colleges and other educational institutions check the college-readiness of applicants, and place them to the best possible courses as per their skills and academic levels.
+A customizable package of various subject tests, the COMPASS is an evaluation method that helps colleges and other educational institutions check the college-readiness of applicants, and place them to the best possible courses as per their skills and academic levels.
 The various subject areas covered in the test include, writing skills, reading skills, Mathematics, and ESL (for foreign students).

-Most of the time, the tests are administered to students who have already enrolled at a college or institution; while some colleges also require that applicants take up the COMPASS tests before enrolling to any program.
-For more information on the COMPASS testing, refer to: http://www.act.org/compass/student/index.html
+Most of the time, the tests are administered to students who have already enrolled at a college or institution; while some colleges also require that applicants take the tests before enrolling for any program.
+For more information on this test, refer to: http://www.act.org/compass/student/index.html

-Though there are different subject areas included in the COMPASS testing, there exists no such COMPASS test named the English COMPASS test; however, there are four COMPASS tests that test the students' knowledge and skills in the English language.
+Though there are different subject areas included in the COMPASS testing, there is none as the English section since there are four different areas that measure the students' knowledge and skills in English language.
 These are:

 - The COMPASS Writing Skills test - placement and diagnostic